tlswg/tls13-spec/draft-ietf-tls-tls13.md

 | ECDHE_ECDSA          | ECDSA or EdDSA public key  |

-- The certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the key usage extension is present) with the signature scheme and hash algorithm that will be employed in the server's KeyShare extension.
+- The certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the key usage extension is present) with the signature scheme and hash algorithm that will be employed in the server's signature_algorithms extension.

 - An ECDSA or EdDSA public key MUST use a curve and point format supported by the client, as described in [RFC4492].